-At Lyndon Institute, the College/Career Center helps students manage all aspects of the college application process.
+At Lyndon Institute, the College and Career Counseling Department helps students manage all aspects of the college application process.
 Once you have decided on the schools you want to apply to, you need to do the following:

-1. Stop by the Career/College Center to set up files for each of the colleges.
+1. Stop by the College and Career Counseling office to set up files for each of the colleges.

 2. International students and their parents should review the College Application Guide for International Students.

 5. Begin working on your application and essay.
-Make sure a teacher, parent, or the College/Career Center proofreads both documents.
-If you want to file your application online, we recommend you do it from the College/Career office.
+Make sure a teacher, parent, or a member of the College and Career Counseling team proofread both documents.
+If you want to file your application online, we recommend you do it from the College and Career Counseling office.
 If you complete your application online from home, we will need you to print out a hard-copy for your file.

 6. Pay attention to deadlines.
 Do not wait until the last minute.
-The College/Career Center needs at least a week before a deadline to compile your materials.
+The College and Career Counseling Department needs at least a week before a deadline to compile your materials.
 Pay special attention to application deadlines that fall within the Christmas break.
 These applications need to be completed at least one week before the vacation.

 7. All colleges and universities are now required by the federal government to include "Net Price Indicators" on their websites, usually in the financial aid section.
 Parents and students can use this feature to plug in academic information, as well as family financial information, to get an estimate of the type of merit and need-based financial aid that should be expected.